Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo

 In the early morning, Asakusa is a wonderfully quiet and peaceful place.
 It’s so quiet that it’s hard to believe you’re in a city of 9 million people.

-At night, there are just a few locals and tourists out and about.
-You can find locals drinking and eating outside on tables set up in quiet alleyways.
+At night, just a few locals and tourists are out and about.
+Locals can drink and eat outside on tables set up in quiet alleyways.
 However, it’s nowhere near as crazy as Shibuya or Shinjuku.

 Is it Safe to Walk Around Late at Night?